Delaware Clinical Research Unit (DCRU)

 Freezers: Short-term freezers will be available in the DCRU lab.
 Samples must be signed in and out.

-Parking: The parking process—including free parking for participants—will remain the same, though oversight of this process will shift from CTSI to the RBMS Clinic Coordinator.
+Parking: The parking process—including free parking for participants—can be requested through the CTR Portal and mananaged by the RBMS Clinic Coordinator.

 - 10 exam rooms